Delaware Public Archives (DPA) logo

 Site of Carlisle African Methodist Episcopal Church

-In 1849, Caper and Leah Carlisle deeded a quarter-acre of land to Meeting House Trustees Jacob Allston, Peter Carlisle, James Collins, Perry Hawkins, and Nathaniel White.
+KC-132: In 1849, Caper and Leah Carlisle deeded a quarter-acre of land to Meeting House Trustees Jacob Allston, Peter Carlisle, James Collins, Perry Hawkins, and Nathaniel White.
 The Carlisles and the trustees were part of a free African American community located nearby at Cassons Corner.
-A wood-framed church was built on this site after 1849 and […]
+A wood-framed church was built on this site after 1849 […]

 Slaughter Neck United Methodist Church